NAU Innovations Advisory Board

 Ruminder Dhillon, MBA Accordion Closed

-Ruminder Dhillon is founder and Managing Director of The Arizona Founders Fund, a first seed stage capital fund designed to support Arizona technology entrepreneurs to build exceptional companies.
-Prior to this position, he was an Associate at vSpring Capital.
-He is also a Senior Associate at Kickstart Seed Fund.
-He has worked for Thunderbird School of Global Management in Phoenix, AZ.
-As a full-time student, Ruminder also worked full-time as a Strategy Associate at Evolution Capital Partners.
-Prior to that, he managed the India Practice Group for The Conrad Group, LLC.
-Ruminder holds an MBA from Thunderbird School of Global Management, an MA from Columbia University, a Certificate in Venture Capital Development from the Indian School of Business in Hyderabad, India, and a BA from Emory University.
+Ruminder (Romi) Dhillon is the Founder and Managing Director of the Arizona Founders Fund, a seed stage capital fund dedicated to investing in Arizona technology startups.
+Prior to his work in Arizona, he was a Senior Associate at Utah-based vSpring Capital and Kickstart Seed Fund.
+He has over ten years of experience in venture capital and has evaluated hundreds of early stage technology opportunities in his career.
+He has also worked in various strategic international consulting roles and has supported entrepreneurship throughout his career.
+He holds an MBA from Thunderbird School of Global Management, an MA from Columbia University (New York), a Certificate in Venture Capital Development from the Indian School of Business in (Hyderabad, India), and a BA from Emory University.

 Scott Hathcock Accordion Closed